 For more detailed costs relating to the current academic year, please visit the First Year Abroad Tuition and Fees page.

 All domestic and international applicants to Berklee's full-time degree or diploma programs will be automatically considered for merit-based scholarships through our admissions process.

-You and your family begin the process of applying for need-based financial aid at Berklee by completing two forms: the CSS/Financial Aid Profile and the Free Application for Federal Student Aid (FAFSA).
-Both applications gather information about your family's financial situation and enable you to be considered for a range of federal, state, and institutional funding.
+You and your family can begin the process of applying for need-based financial aid at Berklee by completing the Free Application for Federal Student Aid (FAFSA).
+This application will gather information about your family's financial situation and enable you to be considered for a range of federal, state, and institutional funding.